Watchkeeper is a certified Uncrewed Aircraft System (UAS) that provides the Army’s Land Tactical Deep Find capability.

 • Thales; Lightweight, Multiband Airborne Radio (LMAR), a modified PRC6809 Multiband Inter/Intra Team Radio

-• The Thales/Elbit joint venture, El-Op, provide the sensor payloads.
+• The Thales/Elbit joint venture, El-Op, provides the sensor payloads.

 • Boeing and Cobham; sub-assemblies and components